Downscaling: The Achilles heel of autoscaling Spark clusters

 - Identify efficient downscaling techniques for elastic clusters on the cloud

-Prakhar Jain is a member of the technical staff at Qubole, where he works on Spark.
+Prakhar Jain is working as Senior Software Engineer in Spark team at Microsoft.
+Prior to this, he was working on cluster orchestration and big data stack at Qubole.
 Prakhar holds a bachelor of computer science engineering from the Indian Institute of Technology, Bombay, India.

 Sourabh Goyal is a member of the technical staff at Qubole, where he works on the Hadoop team.
 Sourabh holds a bachelor in computer engineering from Netaji Shubas Institute of Technology, University of Delhi